open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-apache-httpd-server/index.md

 ### Building the module

-Getting started with the OpenTelemetry module for apache httpd is pretty simple, all you need is a docker engine and git.
+Getting started with the OpenTelemetry module for Apache HTTP Server is pretty simple, all you need is a docker engine and git.
 Download the source code from github and then build the docker image on CentOS7[^1]: